 Q-Max bound for UK’s South Hook LNG terminal

-Natural gas flows from the South Hook LNG terminal to the UK’s national grid on Thursday was around 52 mcm per day, according to the data from the National Grid.
+Gas supply from the South Hook LNG terminal to the UK’s national grid on Monday, October 16 was at around 5.01 mcm/day, data from the National Grid shows.

 LNG World News Staff